Saunved/mean_setup/README.md

 These scripts use the DigitalOcean guides for Ubuntu 18.04 to setup a server with a sudo user, running Nginx + NodeJS with a Let's Encrypt SSL certificate, along with MongoDB (based on the official MongoDB installation guide)

+**Important: This code currently only runs when using subdomains.
+I haven't checked for normal domains yet.**

 Log into your server as root:
 ```ssh root@<your-server-ip>```
 Clone this repository: